Inside: A tutorial on how to print on wood to upcycle a lazy susan with vintage cheese labels. The post includes free vintage cheese label printables.

 The other day when I was going through my vintage label collection, I came across these old cheese labels.
 I had a simple birch wood Lazy Susan from IKEA (SNUDDA).
-I thought that it would look fabulous jazzed up with one of these vintage cheese labels.
+I thought it would look fabulous jazzed up with one of these vintage cheese labels.

 My small collection of labels are for just two types of cheese.
 French Camembert and Swiss Gruyere.

 That isn’t surprising, as the French are well known for loving the cheese they produce and are very proud of it.
-Here is a gastronomic map of France that shows the regions and the food they are well known for including the different cheeses.
+Here is a gastronomic map of France that shows the regions and the food they are well known for, including the different cheeses.

 “Camembert was first made in the late 18th century at Camembert, Normandy, in northern France.
 It is similar to Brie, which is native to a different region of France.”
-Most towns in Normandy make their own Camembert, hence the variety of labels.
+Most towns in Normandy make their Camembert, hence the variety of labels.

 Lazy Susans are round turntables designed for distributing food around a table.
 I thought it would be fun to use one of these round cheese labels to print on a round wooden Lazy Susan.